 Messalina (c.
 17/20–48), third wife of the Roman Emperor Claudius, whom she married at 15, is infamous in history for her insatiable promiscuity, ruthless persecution of rivals — particularly other women in her family — and for her ability to manipulate her husband.

-If the historical sources are to be believed, Messalina had Senator Appius Silanus killed simply because he spurned her advances, choosing instead to remain faithful to his wife.
-Messalina conspired with a freedman, Narcissus, where both separately reported to Emperor Claudius that they’d had a dream about Silanus in which he tried to kill the emperor.
-Seeing this as evidence of portent, Claudius had the man arrested when he innocently showed up later that day, presumably summoned by the Empress.
+If the historical sources are to be believed, Messalina conspired to have Senator Appius Silanus killed simply because he spurned her advances, choosing instead to remain faithful to his wife.
+Messalina and a compatriot, the freedman Narcissus, both reported separately to Emperor Claudius that they’d had a dream about Silanus in which he tried to kill the emperor.
+Seeing this as evidence of portent, Claudius had the man arrested when he miraculously appeared later that day (presumably summoned by the Empress).

 Messalina reportedly had one of her husband’s secretaries poisoned after she became bored with him as a lover and wouldn’t suffer the risk that he might reveal their dalliance in the future.
 She had another lover, Publius Suillius Rufus, prosecute a fellow senator on charges of “failing to maintain discipline amongst his soldiers, adultery, and engaging in homosexual acts,” supposedly because he offended her.